siqi-song/NYC-TLC-Trips-Analysis/dictionary/for_hire_vehicle.md

 ----------------------|-------------------------------------------------
-dispatching_base_num  | The TLC Base License Number of the base that dispatched the trip. pickup_datetime       | The date and time of the trip pick-up. dropoff_datetime      | The date and time of the trip dropoff.
+dispatching_base_num  | The TLC Base License Number of the base that dispatched the trip. pickup_datetime       | The date and time of the trip pick-up. dropOff_datetime      | The date and time of the trip dropoff.
 PULocationID          | TLC Taxi Zone in which the trip began.
 DOLocationID          | TLC Taxi Zone in which the trip ended.
 SR_Flag               | Indicates if the trip was a part of a shared ride chain offered by a High Volume FHV company (e.g. Uber Pool, Lyft Line).
 For shared trips, the value is 1.
 For non-shared rides, this field is null.